wazo-platform/wazo-doc/source/upgrade/archives.rst

    chmod +x /usr/share/xivo-upgrade/pre-stop.d/99-archive-version

    apt-get update
-   apt-get install -t squeeze-xivo-skaro-13.03 xivo-fai xivo-fai-skaro apt-get purge xivo-fai-skaro-13.03 apt-get update apt-get install xivo-fai-14.16 apt-get purge xivo-fai xivo-upgrade rm /usr/share/xivo-upgrade/pre-stop.d/99-archive-version
+   apt-get install -t squeeze-xivo-skaro-1.2.3 xivo-fai xivo-fai-skaro apt-get purge pf-fai-xivo-1.2-skaro-1.2.3 apt-get update apt-get install xivo-fai-14.16 apt-get purge xivo-fai xivo-upgrade rm /usr/share/xivo-upgrade/pre-stop.d/99-archive-version

+..
+We need the old xivo-fai (squeeze), because the new xivo-fai (xivo-five) conflicts with xivo-fai-skaro.
+We need xivo-fai-skaro at least to download postgresql-9.1.

 xivo-upgrade will prompt you for an installation of the latest version, not for the archive you want (bug `#5087 <https://projects.xivo.io/issues/5087>`_).
 Because of the file we added in